-We are particularly proud of our newer lines: Wild Garlic Pesto made with Kentish garlic leaves and a vegetarian version of Parmesan cheese, Elderflower Jam, created with crab apples and thousands of wild, English elderflower petals – and Pickled Samphire, using the best, Essex marsh samphire and a secret blend of herbs and spices.
+We are particularly proud of our newer lines: Wild Garlic Pesto made with Kentish garlic leaves and a vegetarian version of Parmesan cheese, gorgeous Nettle Pesto with garlic & lemon, (fantastic with new potatoes), Elderflower Preserve, created with crab apples and thousands of wild, English elderflower petals – and Pickled Samphire, using the best, Essex marsh samphire and a secret blend of herbs and spices.
 Equally though, we love our traditional gems, like Crab Apple Jelly, made from punchy, Kentish crab apples, which has proved capable of transporting people back 50 years, to the delights of their grandmother’s kitchen!

 Our ingredients lists are simple, as we aim to let our hero fruits, shoots and leaves sing for themselves.
 As you might expect, our products are cooked by hand in small batches.
 They contain lots of fruit and other good things, but no artificial additives of any kind, as that’s how they taste best.
 Most of our ingredients come directly from local farmers and growers in Kent, known personally to us.
 Others come from wild, natural and sustainable habitats where we have permission to forage.